spacetelescope/jdaviz/docs/specviz/displaying.rst

 Much of the Specviz functionality can be handled within the tool or the Jupyter notebook using an API.
 The Toolbar below gives you several spectroscopic display options.
-Right click will open a drop-down with access to different options for each button.
+Right click will open a dropdown with access to different options for each button.

 .. image:: ./img/specviztoolbar.jpg